uio-carpentry/organisational/workshop_operations/workshop-guide.md

 ## A Week Before

-* obtain and send pre-workshop questionnaire to attendants
+* ask local coordinator to obtain and send pre-workshop questionnaire to attendants

 ## The Day Before